 Skanska's score of 53 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Skanska reported total greenhouse gas emissions of approximately 1,460,000 kg CO2e for Scope 1, 16,000 kg CO2e for Scope 2 (market-based), and about 1,014,000,000 kg CO2e for Scope 3 emissions.
+In 2023, Skanska reported total greenhouse gas emissions of approximately 1,460,000 kg CO2e for Scope 1, 16,000 kg CO2e for Scope 2, and 1,014,000,000 kg CO2e for Scope 3 emissions.
 This reflects a commitment to significant reductions in their carbon footprint.
-Skanska has set ambitious targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 70% by 2030 from a 2015 base year.
-Additionally, they aim to achieve a 100% reduction in these emissions by 2045.
-For Scope 3 emissions, which include those from purchased goods and services, fuel and energy-related activities, waste generated in operations, business travel, and use of sold products, Skanska targets a 50% reduction by 2030 from a 2020 base year, with a further goal of 90% reduction by 2045.
-These commitments align with industry standards and reflect Skanska's dedication to addressing climate change and reducing their overall environmental impact.
+Skanska aims to reduce absolute Scope 1 and 2 greenhouse gas emissions by 70% by 2030 from a 2015 base year, and to achieve a complete reduction (100%) by 2045.
+Additionally, the company targets a 50% reduction in Scope 3 emissions, which include emissions from purchased goods and services, fuel and energy-related activities, waste generated in operations, business travel, and the use of sold products, by 2030 from a 2020 base year, with a goal of 90% reduction by 2045.
+Skanska's climate commitments align with industry standards, demonstrating a proactive approach to addressing climate change.
+The company is focused on achieving these targets while maintaining transparency in their emissions reporting.

 Access structured emissions data, company-specific emission factors, and source documents